- Public, comprehensive college located in the capital city of Providence

 - Microsoft hosts RIC student email including a 10GB mailbox

-Rhode Island College is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+Rhode Island College is accredited by the New England Commission of Higher Education through its Commission on Institutions of Higher Education.

 Accreditation of an institution of higher education by the New England Association indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.